-- BWC continues to collect 3% of a clergy participant's plan compensation (salary plus housing) for the Comprehensive Protection Plan (CPP).
-The CPP provides death and disability benefits for all eligible participants. - The Annual Conference has sent to General Conference resolutions addressing discrimination against persons with long term disabilities when the diagnosis is "mental/nervous."
-Wespath Benefits and Investments has eliminated the discrimination in the case of clergy covered by the Comprehensive Protection Plan. - The Conference Board of Pensions and Health Benefits voted to provide the funds to exercise an option in which this discrimination is eliminated for lay employees as well.
+BWC continues to collect 3% of a clergy participant's plan compensation (salary plus housing) for the Comprehensive Protection Plan (CPP).
+The CPP provides death and disability benefits for all eligible participants.
+As of the last General Conference, Wespath Benefits and Investments revised their policies to treat clergy mental illness in the same fashion as any other illness for CPP purposes.
+The Conference Board of Pensions and Health Benefits has voted to provide the necessary funds to eliminate anti-mental illness discrimination for lay employees as well.